xav-b/dotfiles/readme.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Store your confiuration files and deploy them with ease on your machine, or others, thanks to [Ansible][ansible].
-Handy to manage at scale the setup of developer's machines or to preoperly organize and customize your own setup.
+Handy to manage at scale® the setup of developer's machines or to properly organize and customize your own setup.

 ## Usage